 We also discussed that they like soil with high amounts of peat.

 If you have an infestation, try switching out your potting soil for another kind will less peat.

-When there isn’t a large number of springtails, take a wet sponge and wipe away the clusters of them.
+When there isn’t a large number of springtails, take a wet sponge and wipe away their clusters.

 Toss the pests in a garbage bag and get rid of them right away

-If any of the springtails ended up on your floor, vacuum them up with your hose.
+If any springtails ended up on your floor, vacuum them up with your hose.

 You’ll need to empty the vacuum bag into a garbage bag too.
 Take it outside right away.

 You can use bleach to get rid of small infestations.
 But not any bleach will do.

 Chlorine bleach will harm your plant.
 It causes chlorine toxicity in the potting soil.